mesfind/libpysal/ipynb_md/04_esda.md

 import pysal as ps
 import pandas as pd
 import numpy as np
+import mapclassify as mc
-from pysal.contrib.viz import mapping as maps
+import geopandas as gpd
 ```

 A well-used functionality in PySAL is the use of PySAL to conduct exploratory spatial data analysis.
 This notebook will provide an overview of ways to conduct exploratory spatial analysis in Python.